-Hans Memling.
-Portrait of an Old Woman.
-(1470-1475)
+Portrait of an Old Woman (1470-1475)

 The interpretive notes are quite remarkable in that they reveal several very deep insights into the nature of reality.
-The author, Alexandra Bonfante-Warren, may be projecting her own understanding onto the painting in the historical context as she understands it, but in any case, we are very much in sympathy with her “feeling” about this painting.
+The author Alexandra Bonfante-Warren may be projecting her own understanding onto the painting in the historical context as she understands it, but in any case, we are very much in sympathy with her “feeling” about this painting.

 Now it’s time for us to do our own projecting.
 First, the context.
 “She keeps her thoughts on higher things.”
 In short, she is “in this world, but not of it.”
-She has understood the all-important principle of impermanence.
-Nothing in the world of form lasts so to become attached to any aspects of form is to invite suffering by ignoring the nature of reality itself.
+The old woman in the painting understands the all-important principle of impermanence.
+Nothing in the world of form lasts so to become attached to any aspect of form is to invite suffering by ignoring the nature of reality itself.
 She appreciates but is not attached to the experience of life.
 She sees the “journey of life” as a process that culminates in Transcendence.